German Research Center for Artificial Intelligence

-My name is Martin Feick, and I am a PhD student in the Cognitive Assistants Departement at the German Research Center for Artificial Intelligence (DFKI), and the Ubiquitous Media Technology Lab (UMTL) at Saarland University.
+My name is Martin Feick, and I am a PhD candidate in the Ubiquitous Media Technology Lab (UMTL) at Saarland University, and a member of the Cognitive Assistants Department at the German Research Center for Artificial Intelligence (DFKI).

 I finished my Master’s Thesis research in Human-Computer Interaction (HCI) at the University College London, UCLIC (United Kingdom).
 During my master studies, I also worked part-time as a HCI researcher at Saarland University, HCI-lab.
 I previously spent six months in the ILab at the University of Calgary (Canada) writing my Bachelor’s thesis.
 I hold a Master and Bachelor of Sciences in Applied Computer Science from the Saarland University of Applied Sciences.

 “My research interests lie in bringing the gap between the real- and virtual world by designing and developing haptic devices and concepts pushing towards virtual environments that are indistinguishable from the real world.
 Particularly, I combine XR, fabrication and illusions techniques to craft novel interfaces that enable people to experience virtual content in more realistic, intuitive and direct ways.“

 Visuo-haptic Illusions for Linear Translation and Stretching using Physical Proxies in Virtual Reality:

 Providing haptic feedback when manipulating virtual objects is an essential part of immersive virtual reality experiences; however, it is challenging to replicate all of an object’s properties and characteristics.
 We propose the use of visuo-haptic illusions alongside physical proxies to enhance the scope of proxy-based interactions with virtual objects.